RocketRene/Mentoring/FairWork Project/blog-artikle.md

 - Bringing Output to the GUI
 - Let the User Choose the Upload Folder Path and the Project Path
 - Display the Image that is renamed for a few seconds
+- Improve my writing to make my work more reproducible and easier to understand